What Are Pressure Cooker Gaskets? Materials Care Maintenance

 The Ways to Seal a Pressure Cooker

 You can seal a pressure cooker in several ways, which depend on the model and brand.

 Screw-Down Design: Your typical design for pressure canners, the screw-down design lacks the gasket of the other designs.
 While it will have screw-down knobs around it, it won’t use the gasket.
-Important to note, the screw-down design is the less modern style for sealing the pressure cooker.
+Important to note, that the screw-down design is the less modern style for sealing the pressure cooker.
 This design will have wingnuts and bolts around the lid.

 Twist N’ Lock Design: You will see the twist n’ lock design on many of the pressure cookers of today.
 Some say that they save on energy and cooking time.
 The flanges on this pressure cooker hold the lid in place for a solid seal.